skerkour/black-hat-rust/README.md

 ## Early access

 As of today, the book is still a work in progress.
-You can think of it as a Kickstarter campaign, but with 100% of the revenue going to the author.
+You can think of it as a Kickstarter campaign, but with 100% of the revenues going to the author.

 If for any reason the project has to shut down before its completion, you'll receive a full refund.